 Follow up with your healthcare provider as directed:

 Write down your questions so you remember to ask them during your visits.

 Contact your healthcare provider if:

 - Your wound is red, swollen, or draining pus.

 - You cough up yellow, green, or bloody mucus.

-- You have questions or concerns about your illness, surgery, or medicine.
+- You have questions or concerns about your condition or care.

 - You are coughing up more than a teaspoon of blood.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.